Commerce & Record Streets — 1946

 The aerial photo was taken by Lloyd M. Long in the 1940s and is titled “Downtown Dallas looking east (unlabeled); it is from the Edwin J. Foscue Map Library, Central University Libraries, Southern Methodist University.
 This is only a small portion of the full photograph — the full photo is here.

 Since there is an exact date for this photo, here is a large Skillern’s ad from that day’s newspaper.
 Coincidentally, there was a Skillern drugstore on the northeast corner of Commerce and Record — it is in this photo, behind the lamppost at the bottom left.
-Let’s see what was on sale that day.
+Let’s see what was on sale May 10, 1946.
 (I would kill for a set of those Pyrex bowls!)

 And, lastly, who doesn’t love a map?